Ajay-data19/GLOBAL-SUPERSTORE-ANALYSIS-REPORT/README.md

 - The initial phase involved performing data cleaning tasks, such as removing null values, eliminating unnecessary columns, handling duplicates, and adjusting data types to ensure the data was well-prepared for analysis.

 - `Data Modeling`
-- The Next step was to create calculated measures and tables using DAX (Data Analysis Expressions) in Power BI, enhancing the dataset's analytical capabilities.
+- The Next step was to create calculated measures and columns using DAX (Data Analysis Expressions) in Power BI, enhancing the dataset's analytical capabilities.

 <pre><code>
 # Calculated Total Cost